 - Two 2.5″ fabric squares

 - Felt fabric in red, yellow, and brown to cut out shapes for the chicken comb, beak, and tail.
+Here’s a link to a great assortment of colors available online so you can always have them handy!
+Felt fabric value pack, assorted colors.

 - Rice grains to fill the chicken body